-Utah WIC Authorized Foods booklet Program Shopping Guide (food cardbooklet)
+Utah WIC Program Shopping Guide (food booklet)

 A pictorial flyer that shows all of the foods that have been authorized by the Utah WIC Program.
 Listings of what can and cannot be purchased are also listed on the flyer.
 Also referred to as the "food card."